S2-group/software-design-vu/docs/assignment2.md

 Maximum number of words for this document: 9000

-*IMPORTANT*: In this assignment you will use your models with a *prescriptive intent* when representing the elements related to the feature you are implementing, whereas the rest of the models are used with a *descriptive intent*.
+**IMPORTANT**: In this assignment you will model the whole system.
+Within each of your models, you will have a *prescriptive intent* when representing the elements related to the feature you are implementing in this assignment, whereas the rest of the elements are used with a *descriptive intent*.
 In all your diagrams it is strongly suggested to used different colors for the prescriptive and descriptive parts of your models (this helps you in better reasoning on the level of detail needed in each part of the models and the instructors in knowing how to assess your models).

+**Format**: establish formatting conventions when describing your models in this document.
+For example, you style the name of each class in bold, whereas the attributes, operations, and associations as underlined text, objects are in italic, etc.

 ### Implemented feature